 Cutaneous lesions are usually found in groundskin contact areas like the head, ears, legs, feet and ventral areas.
-The lesions are highly irritating and pruritic and may develop to a papulo-crusting generalised dermatitis.
+The lesions are highly irritating and pruritic and may develop to a papulocrusting generalised dermatitis.
+Macroscopically the mites are very peculiar due to the bright orange colour of the larval mites.
 Severe hypersensitivity reactions have been observed in cases of repeated infestation.

-Gross observation of the lesions, together with the time of activity (July-October) and the history of affected dogs and cats having been in the countryside, are often sufficient for a diagnosis.
+Gross observation of the lesions, together with the time of year and the history of affected dogs and cats having been in the countryside, are often sufficient for a diagnosis.

-The larval mites can also be seen fairly easily without magnification due to their bright orange colour.
+The larval mites can also be seen fairly easily without magnification.
 Skin scrapings and direct impressions, in an attempt to find Straelensia parasites are consistently unsuccessful.
 Histological examination of the nodules may reveal the presence of dilated hair follicles containing a larval mite.